 The Parkes Observatory, made famous by the movie “The Dish,” is where you will learn about the role the Observatory played in the moon landing.

-You can learn all about the universe inside the information centre through a 3D movie and information boards.
+Discover the universe inside the information centre through a 3D movie and interactive information boards.

 You can see the Dish being moved into position from the viewing area.